-(Hijmans 2016).
+We created a static covariate for depth (BTY) from the 30 arc-second General Bathymetric Chart of the World (GEBCO) and calculated a static covariate for distance to seamount using the Global Seamount Database (Kim & Wessel 2011) and package 'raster' (Hijmans 2016).
 Gridded oceanographic data were accessed from NOAA ERDDAP servers using the 'rerddap' package (Chamberlain 2016) (Table 1).
-We accessed oceanographic climatologies in the form of long-term, monthly averages: primary productivity (PRO), 1997-2016; and sea surface temperature (SST), 1985-2016.
+We accessed oceanographic climatologies in the form of long term, monthly averages: primary productivity (PRO), 1997-2016; sea surface temperature (SST), 1985-2016.
 We used the March data product as our covariate as it is central to the wedge-tailed shearwater chick-rearing period.
-We accessed very fine temporal scale Ekman upwelling (EKM, 1 d) and sea surface height anomaly (SSHA, 1 d) data as these products were cloud free.
-We also accessed coarser scaled data on chl a concentration (CHL, 8 d), SST (1-8 d) and sea surface temperature anomaly (SSTA, 1-8 d), to counter daily missing values due to cloud cover.
-In a further step to fill data gaps due to clouds, we blended 2 CHL, SST and SSTA products from different data sources to create single covariates (Table 1).
+We accessed very fine temporal scale Ekman upwelling (EKM, 1d) and sea surface height anomaly (SSHA, 1d) data as these products were cloud free.
+We also accessed coarser scaled data on Chlorophyll-a concentration (CHL, 8d), sea surface temperature (SST, 1-8d) and sea surface temperature anomaly (SSTA, 1-8d), to counter daily missing values due to cloud cover.
+In a further step to fill data gaps due to clouds, we blended two CHL, SST and SSTA products from different data sources to create single covariates (Table 1).